Read the style guide for Cancer Research UK's pages on health information and patient information.

 Mucous or mucus.
 Mucus is a noun and mucous is an adjective.
 Therefore, the stuff that clogs up your nose when you have a cold is mucus.
 But the membranes that produce mucus are 'mucous membranes'.

-Neo adjuvant should be written as 2 separate words as it makes it easier to read.
+Neo adjuvant should be written as two separate words as it makes it easier to read.

 Numbers.
 We generally write all numbers in figures.
 Use your discretion for 'one' and 'two' as these in figures can sometimes look odd.